TalentedB/GitHub-Painter/README.md

 4. It should take a bit but you will obtain a beautiful piece of art on your page.

 Please note that committing changes will update your actual GitHub contribution grid, so make sure you are satisfied with your artwork before proceeding.

-(You are able to hide or remove it by deleting the repo)
+*(You are able to hide or remove the art by deleting the repo if need arises.)*

 ## Contributions

 Contributions to GitHub Painter are welcome!
-If you encounter any bugs, have suggestions for new features, or would like to contribute in any way, please feel free to open an issue or submit a pull request on the GitHub repository.
+If you encounter any bugs, have suggestions for new features, or would like to contribute in any way, please feel free to open an [issue](https://github.com/TalentedB/GitHub-Painter/issues) or submit a [pull request](https://github.com/TalentedB/GitHub-Painter/pulls).

 ## License